About

 Lisa Androulidakis

-Lisa brings 15 years experience working in and around peer roles and organisations in the mental health, harm reduction, public health and homelessness sectors.
+Lisa brings over 15 years of experience working in and around peer roles and organisations across the mental health, harm reduction, public health and homelessness sectors.
+She is co-founder of Habitus Collective, a lived experience-led consultancy, and co-founded the International Peer Leadership Network.
 Her experience in grassroots-led lived experience projects and organisations has meant that she has seen first hand how leadership from peers can happen at all levels and can thrive if given the opportunity.
-To the IPLN, Lisa brings her years of experience developing, funding and managing peer support programmes, developing peer support and peer researcher training, and ensuring the voices of lived experience are leading conversations, design, policy and strategy.
-She is passionate about Peer Leadership and the positive impact it can have at an individual, community and system level.
-She is currently working with peer leaders globally on developing international standards for peer leadership.

 Callum Ross